MadalenaAndrade/LibraryManagementUI/README.md

 ✅ Navigation between pages <br>
 ✅ Form validation implementation <br>
 ✳️ Responsive layout (in progress) <br>
-✳️ Forms for resources (in progress) <br>
+✅ Forms for resources <br>
-🟩 API integration <br>
+✅ API integration <br>
-🟩 Visual feedback for the user <br>
+✅ Visual feedback for the user <br>
+✳️ Components refactoration (in progress) <br>
-🟩 Testing <br>
+✳️ Testing (in progress) <br>

 ## 🔜 Next Steps

-1. Complete implementation of forms for each resource
+1. Refactoration of components for a more clean and organized code
-2. Integrate with the backend API using Axios or Fetch API
-3. Enhance user experience with visual feedback during operations
+1. Add content to the About and Contact Pages
-4. Improve responsiveness across different devices
+1. Improve responsiveness across different devices
-5. Implement frontend error handling for API communication
+1. Full testing

 ## 🎨 Design